r-jasinski/frontend-tdd-test/README.md

 }
 ```

-A user's rating will start at 0 initially and will increase _or_ decrease based off the following rules:
+A user's rating will start at 0 initially and will increase _or_ decrease based off the following rules implemented in the `getUserRating` method:

 #### User Longevity (yearsActive)
 - A user gets 1 point per years active